For additional information, read the Nomination Form PDF

 NRHP Listing Date 10/21/1982

 Wyndhurst house was proposed to be moved to a vacant lot north of its original location.
-The proposed location was historically part of Wyndhurst’s mid- to late 19th century acreage, and is within the boundaries of the Rugby Road–University Corner Historic District.
-Pre-move documentation for Wyndhurst was approved by the National Register in 2018.
+The proposed location was historically part of Wyndhurst’s mid- to late-19th-century acreage, and is within the boundaries of the Rugby Road–University Corner Historic District.
+Pre-move documentation for Wyndhurst was approved by the National Register in 2018, but in 2020 the property owner opted to keep the house in its original location.

 [NRHP Approval: 9/4/2018]